-These Paleo German Chocolate Brownies are so fudgy with deep chocolate flavor and a rich caramel coconut topping!
+These German Chocolate Brownies are healthy and so fudgy with deep chocolate flavor and a rich caramel coconut topping!

 Are there ever too many variations on a good brownie?
 Well… I’m thinking most definitely not!
 While you’ll mostly find me firmly on the side of ‘don’t mess with a good thing’.
 Sometimes I like to hop sides and do just that – play around with the classics.